sugarlabs/musicblocks/js/utils/README.md

 ### Steps on Theme Customization:

-Note: I have added a pastel theme as an example here, but if you want to customise an existing theme, just put your changes in the dark mode and choose dark mode from the theme dropdown.
+Note: If you want to customise an existing theme, just put your changes in the dark mode and choose dark mode from the theme dropdown.
 You can skip to step no. 6 if that is your goal.

 1.  **Adding your theme's name to the list in index.html**